J-Harsh/dashboard/README.md

 <h1>Social Dashboard</h1>
 <h3>Deployed link :</h3> <href>https://j-harsh.github.io/dashboard/</href>
-<hr><p>This is a dashboard application built using React and Vite, which displays a list of items fetched from an API.
+<hr><p>This is a dashboard application built using React and Vite, which displays a dashboard fetched from an API using axios and a login page(with no functionality) .
 The app features client-side routing and responsive design.</p><h2>Technologies Used</h2>
 <hr><ul>
 <li>HTML</li>
 </ul><ul>